Orange Business: Background of global ownership of Orange: Before May 2000

 The stint as a public company came to an end in October 1999, when it was acquired for US$33 Billion by the German conglomerate - Mannesmann AG.
 The Mannesmann's acquisition of Orange triggered Vodafone to make a hostile takeover bid for the German company.
 Shortly thereafter, in February 2000, Vodafone acquired Mannesmann for US$183 Billion and, decides to divest Orange as the EU regulations wouldn't allow it to hold two mobile licences.
 France Télécom in May 2000, announced the acquisition of the global operations of Orange from Vodafone for US$37 Billion and the transaction was completed in August 2000.

 Evolution of business services arm of France Telecom: 2000–2006

-With the strategic ambition to become an integrated player in managed data networks and IP-based communication and hosting for multinational and local enterprises, France Telecom in January 2000 bought out its two partner's stake (Sprint Nextel and Deutsche Telekom) in the joint venture founded in January 1996- Global One for US$3.88 Billion.
+In January 2000, France Telecom bought out its partners Sprint Nextel and Deutsche Telekom in the Global One joint venture for US$3.88 billion to expand its managed data networks and IP-based communication services.

 In November 2000, France Telecom acquired a controlling stake of 53% in Dutch-based network operator Equant, part of the SITA group of companies which provided network services to the air transport industry.
 France Telecom started the process of integrating Global One unit with Equant in 2001 and acquired all outstanding Equant stock by 2005.